Animal Products

 Eggs – $-$$

-The price of cage-free eggs and free-range eggs will typically be at a premium compared to conventional eggs; on average between $1-2 more per dozen.
+The price of cage-free eggs and free-range eggs will typically be at a premium compared to conventional eggs but on average ~$1 more per dozen in the U.S..
+(Purdue Egg Price Dashboard)

 Pork – $$-$$$

-Compared to eggs, pork products have a higher price premium due to the overall smaller pork market in the U.S. Responsible pork products in California are estimated at 46% higher than conventional pork.
-Individual hotels in other markets have reported only up to a 10% increase.
+Compared to eggs, pork products have a higher price premium due to the overall smaller pork market in the U.S. Responsible pork products in California are estimated at ~20% higher on average.
+Individual hotels have reported only up to a 10% increase.
+(National Hog Farmer)

-Given the variability in cost due to contract terms, volume pricing, location etc, , hotels should consult with current and potential suppliers to understand cost premiums associated with sustainable products.
+Given the variability in cost due to contract terms, volume pricing, location etc., hotels should consult with current and potential suppliers to understand cost premiums associated with higher welfare and more sustainable products.

 Download Energy & Water Savings Guide